kworkflow/kworkflow/documentation/man/features/explore.rst

   ignores files inside .git, except if it is called inside .git directory.
 In other words, if you use this option you will notice that ``git grep`` is used first, and then GNU grep.

+-c | \--only-source:
+  With this option, it is possible to show only the results from the source.

+-H | \--only-header:
+  With this option, it is possible to show only the results from the header.